auth0/docs/articles/quickstart/webapp/aspnet-core-v1_1/_includes/_login.md

 This will ensure that when `SignOutAsync` is called for the OIDC Middleware, that the `/v2/logout` endpoint of the Auth0 Authentication API is called to log the user out of Auth0.

 It will also pass along the Redirect URL (when specified) in the `returnTo` parameter.
-You must therefore ensure that you have specified this URL in the **Allowed Logout URLs** for your application in the Auth0 Dashboard.
+You must, therefore, ensure that you have specified this URL in the **Allowed Logout URLs** for your application in the Auth0 Dashboard.

 ### Add Login and Logout Links